PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 }
 ```

 Everything on the stack is always a copy, but what if we want a piece of memory that isn't a copy?
-What if we want something that can be accessed by its address `char*`, using stack based "address variables" (called "pointers"), but can remain on its own, separate from the stack.
+What if we want something that can be accessed by its address `char*`, using stack based pointers, but that can remain on their own, separate from the stack?
+That takes us to a new area of memeory we haven't even touched yet...

 # The heap
 Heap memory lives in the same space as the stack (at least in C), but grows from the opposite side.